 For the most part, top sales pros shut up and listen.
-But there’s one exception: you should be ready to ask great questions that get your prospects talking.
+But there’s one exception: you should be ready to ask great open-ended sales questions that get your prospects talking.

 Plan these out as you create your script.
 Ask specific, targeted questions that can help you understand your prospect’s current systems and processes.